 For one thing, the productive technology which we have is a technology created by capitalism for capitalism.
 It is "productive" only in terms of achieving capitalist goals, that is, of accumulating capital.
 In other terms, it is enormously wasteful and destructive, polluting the environment, wiping out natural species, using up nonrenewable resources, stockpiling nuclear bombs, and causing global warming.
 In human terms, it was consciously developed to hold down the workers, to keep us from thinking, and to maintain social hierarchies.
-After a revolution, the workers would begin to totally overhaul industrial technology, to make it ecologically sustems of remuneration for the transitional period; "...systems will be experimented with to see how they work out" (p.
+After a draw what he needs from the abundant social reserve of commodities...In the meantime, each community will decide for itself during the transition period the method they deem best for the distribution of the products of associated labor." (in Bakunin, 1980; p.
+361-362) He mentions various alternate systems of remuneration for the transitional period; "...systems will be experimented with to see how they work out" (p.
 361).